liferay/clay/next.clayui.com/content/docs/migration/migrate-the-clay-components-from-v2-to-v3.md

 </div>
 </div>

-ference for upgrading your components from Clay v2 to Clay v3, this symbolizes that you are migrating your application from [Metal.js](https://metaljs.com) to [React.js](https://reactjs.org).
+Reference for upgrading your components from Clay v2 to Clay v3, this symbolizes that you are migrating your application from [Metal.js](https://metaljs.com) to [React.js](https://reactjs.org).
 Although there is a lot of coverage here, you probably do not have to do everything.
 We will do our best to keep things easy to follow, and as sequential as possible, so you can quickly get rocking in v3!

 It is worth remembering that this documentation is a work in progress.

 ## Why you should migrate

 This documentation page covers how to migrate from v2 to v3.
-The reason is covered in some blog posts:

--   (**_Coming soon_**) Clay v3-beta: Introduction the new React Components

 ## General changes